-It’s extensive work there’s no doubting that, but they receive hour long breaks regularly throughout the treks and are always given the best care during the journey.
+It’s extensive work there’s absolutely no doubt, but they receive hour-long breaks regularly throughout the treks and are always given the best care during the journey.
 This is certainly not an everyday occurrence like outsiders may think, but the dogs love their jobs and are eager to get to work when the time arrives!

 The animals are worked based on their abilities and are never pushed past their boundaries regardless of the outcome.
 They are given extensive breaks during the summer, whilst still training them during the down seasons to keep their fitness and health at a peak.

-The prime age for a sled dog to work is between 2 – 8 years old.
-After Snowy Owl has had the dogs for their prime and believe they are ready for a beautiful home, the dogs are up for adoption.
+The prime age for a sled dog to work is between 2-8 years old.
+After Snowy Owl has had the dogs for their prime and believes they are ready for a beautiful home, the dogs are up for adoption.
 They don’t leave the kennels until the right home is found; until then the dog will live in this sanctuary with all of its friends until the right family arrives.

 The black shaggy dog pictured above is one of the oldest dogs at Snowy Owl.
 She is retired, super cute and waiting for her new home.
 She was my favourite and it was so beautiful to see that the dogs really are loved and cherished.
 No mistreatment or neglect here that’s for sure!

 No matter the age, personality or breed, they are all cared for in the same way as one another.

 When you think about 182 dogs… That’s a lot of work… And a lot of poo.

 It takes 4 staff around 20 minutes to clean up the kennels and this is done multiple times a day.
 A pretty stinky job if you ask me… But it is the very nutritional diet that keeps their bowels regular and nourished!